 - Scissors, pencil, scotch tape or paper glue (non-toxic).

-- Trims for the cones: doilies, ribbons, stickers, pictures cut out of magazines.
+- Trims for the cones: doilies, ribbons, stickers, and pictures cut out of magazines.

 - A cone template.
 If you don't like that template, you can use a paper plate.
-Take a standard round dinner plate, and lightly draw and outline around it.
-Now draw lines as if you are cutting a pie slice that is one fourth to one third of the pie.
+Take a standard round dinner plate and lightly draw an outline around it.
+Now draw lines as if you are cutting a pie slice that is one-fourth to one-third of the pie.

 - Find or make a template.

 - Gather your supplies: Colorful, clean paper for the cones, paper doilies, stickers, ribbons, non-toxic glue or scotch tape, and child-safe scissors.